 Raising the Bar

-Leaders are feeling increasing pressure from a variety of stakeholders (workforce, customers, investors, etc.), all of whom seem to have an opinion on how leaders should run their organizations.
+Leaders are feeling increasing pressure from various stakeholders (workforce, customers, investors, etc.), who seem to have an opinion on how leaders should run their organizations.
 You may sometimes feel like everyone wants a piece of you.
-Many leaders express frustration with the seemingly insatiable needs and desires of their stakeholders.
+Many leaders express frustration with their stakeholders’ seemingly insatiable needs and desires.
 Some days it seems like nothing is ever enough.
-Many leaders find themselves with more and more to do, but with less time and resources to do it.
+Many leaders find themselves with more and more to do but with less time and resources to do it.
 This more-for-less situation is a consistent theme across the multiple groups that have a stake in the organization.
 The future belongs to organizations that can figure out how to create ever-improving value for all six groups: the workforce, customers, investors, suppliers and partners, the community, and the natural environment.
 In other words, successful leaders are making money in a way that is consistent with a sustainable society and a sustainable planet.

 Six Stakeholder Groups